tbonaciUW/EEP_520_Spring2021/Project/Project_assignment.md

    1. Create a `Follower` robot that uses a range finder to stay a respectful distance behind the leader.
    2. Next, add more `Follower` robots to create a train of robots.
    3. Extend or improve the example in which a robot moves around the arena with robots following it.
 Create a longer train of robots.
 Create flocking behaviors, and so on.
 1. *Project option 4*: above is a list of three suggestions for your project that build upon material covered starting with _week 7_.
 However, anything similar to the ideas below are fine.
-You could, for example, create a video game, or a more realistic simulation of an actual robot, etc. *If you choose project option 4, and decide to do something else, of your choosing, please send a note (private Piazza post, or an email) to Tamara by 11:59pm on Sunday, May 23rd to let Tamara know what you are planning to work on.
+You could, for example, create a video game, or a more realistic simulation of an actual robot, etc. *If you choose project option 4, and decide to do something else, of your choosing, please send a note (private Piazza post, or an email to Trubng and Tamara) by 11:59pm on Sunday, May 23rd to let us know what you are planning to work on.
 Your description can be short - just describing the two or three main steps you are hoping to accomplish in your project.*

 # Project Rubric